-Post-Bachelor's Teacher Certification
+Post-Bachelor's Teacher Licensure

 The School of Education’s coursework and clinical experiences will give you a solid foundation in educational theory and practice, and get you into classrooms early in the process so you can start to become familiar and comfortable with the teaching environment.
 You’ll be matched with the best schools and mentors for your own learning needs, gaining experience in urban, suburban, public, and private educational settings from among our 125 partners.
-Not only will you finish the certification program with substantial classroom experience and a respected credential from North Park, you’ll be certified/licensed as a teacher for one of the following:
+Not only will you finish the licensure program with substantial classroom experience and a respected credential from North Park, you’ll be licensed as a teacher for one of the following:

 - Early Childhood Education (Infant–Grade 3)

 - K-12 Education (Art, Spanish, Music, or Physical Education)

 Individually Designed Program

 As soon as you’re admitted, you’ll work with a School of Education advisor to plan the appropriate course and clinical experience sequence so you can complete the essential requirements for your desired teaching license in Illinois.
 Your program will include teacher preparation courses as well as any requirements you need to complete your desired endorsement, concentration, or academic content area (depending on your undergraduate major and chosen teaching certificate/license).

 Most candidates are eligible for licensure and may assume their first teaching position in less than two years.
 On average, candidates complete coursework in 18 to 24 months part-time and 12 to 18 months full-time.